Monarchy of Nigeria (1960–1963): Federal and provincial aspects

 Nigeria's monarchy was federal, with four legal jurisdictions—one federal and three provincial—with the monarch taking on a distinct legal persona in each.

-The Queen of Nigeria was represented by the Governor-General at the federal level, and by Governors in the three regions: Northern, Western, and Eastern.
-The Governors and the Governor-General were appointed by the monarch on the recommendation of the Nigerian Premiers and the Nigerian Prime Minister respectively.
+The Queen of Nigeria was represented by the Governor-General at the federal level, and by governors in the three regions: Northern, Western, and Eastern.
+The governors and the Governor-General were appointed by the monarch on the recommendation of the Nigerian Premiers and the Nigerian Prime Minister respectively.

-Title
+Royal style and titles

-The Royal Style and Titles Act, 1961 of the Nigerian Parliament granted the monarch a separate title in her role as Queen of Nigeria.
+The Royal Style and Titles Act, 1961 of the Nigerian Parliament granted the monarch separate style and titles in her role as Queen of Nigeria.

-Elizabeth II had the following styles in her role as the monarch of Nigeria:
+Elizabeth II had the following style and titles in her role as the monarch of Nigeria: